aziontech/azion-theme/README.md

 ## Easy to install

 To install the azion-theme project, you need to follow the command.
-Choise one of your preference: npm or yarn;
+Choice one of your preference: npm or yarn;

 ``` bash
 npm install azion-theme --save